no-hive/no-hive/README.md

 <!--![status](./status3.svg) -->

-### Five highlights about me ♨️
+### Four highlights about me ♨️

-- I am the co-founder of the cape4labs team.
-Together, we are currently building the Bitcoin Finance Wallet.
+- I am a co-founder of the cape4labs team.
+Together, we have built solutions in areas such as blockchain privacy, on-chain data crowdsourcing, and decentralized finance.
+You can find more details here — link.

-- I am also the founder of AudataDAO — a decentralized on-chain infrastructure project for crowdsourcing audio speech data.

-- My current learning focus is Solidity and DAOs.

-- My past learning focus included SQL, on-chain data, and Dune Analytics.
+- I contributed to cape4labs team projects mainly as a technical writer, project manager, and concept designer, and much less as a developer.
+Right now, I am changing that and learning Solidity.

+- My career focus is DAOs.
+I love the idea of on-chain governance, and it aligns with my philosophical views.
+I am trying to build several initiatives in this field and I know I will succeed soon.

-- I love Science Fiction and blockchain techs for me is the way to build the world we only dreamt about.
+- I love science fiction, and for me, blockchain technologies are a way to build the world we once only dreamed about.

 ### My experience 🔺(draft)